Point72/csp/docs/wiki/api-references/Base-Nodes-API.md

 ```

 Similar to `csp.print`, this will log ticks using the logger on the provided level.
-The default 'csp' logger is used if none is provided to the node.
+The default CSP logger is used if none is provided to the node.

 Args: